feyil/DesignPatternsCSharp/README.md

 Design Pattern implementations with C# (Tutorial)

 Created to understand design patterns deeply.
-These code written by following a series of tutorials.
+These codes written by following a series of tutorials.
 I am putting these to access whenever I need to recap design patterns.

 ### The SOLID Design Principles